Nate Lowman

 Nate Lowman (born 1979 in Las Vegas Valley) is an American artist working in the genre of pop art.

-He grew up in Idyllwild, CA where he graduated from Idyllwild Arts Academy.
+He grew up in Idyllwild, California, where he graduated from Idyllwild Arts Academy.
 He received his Bachelor of Science degree from New York University in 2001.
-While studying, Lowman worked as a security guard at Dia:Chelsea.

 The first solo exhibition of his work in New York City was held in 2009 at the Maccarone Gallery.
 Lowman had a solo exhibition at the gallery Salon 94 from November 7, 2010 until January 12, 2011.
 Lowman has also collaborated with the fashion brand Supreme.